sal55/langs/MLang/MTypes.md

 ### Managed and Unmanaged Types

-The types marked with a **\*** suffix in the above table are managed types.
+The types marked with **(M)** suffix in the above table are managed types.
 This is where the language initialises the type, allocates any storage needed, and recovers the storage when it's no longer required (overwrite with something new, or it goes out of scope).

 These aren't allowed as elements of arrays, vectors, records and so on on.
 This is because the management of such structured nested types becomes complex.